EC-Nordbund/vuetify-icon-injector/README.md

 # vuetify-icon-injector
-> Current status: testing / prototyping NOT recomended to use!!
+> Current status: beta - It should work but it coud also break your build.
+You can use it but be aware that some usecases require you to import the icons from @mdi/js your own.

 ## Useage
 1. Install `yarn add https://github.com/mathe42/vuetify-icon-injector`